7.0-magnitude quake rocks buildings in Anchorage

-ANCHORAGE, Alaska --A 7.0-magnitude earthquake has rocked buildings in Anchorage and caused lamp posts and trees to sway, prompting people to run out of offices and seek shelter under office desks.
+ANCHORAGE, Alaska --Back-to-back earthquakes measuring 7.0 and 5.8 rocked buildings and buckled roads Friday morning in Anchorage, prompting people to run from their offices or take cover under desks and triggering a warning to residents in Kodiak to flee to higher ground for fear of a tsunami.

-The U.S. Geological Survey said the earthquake Friday morning was centered about 8.5 miles from Alaska's largest city.
+The U.S. Geological Survey said the first and more powerful quake was centered about 7 miles north of Anchorage, Alaska's largest city.

+Cracks could be seen in a two-story downtown Anchorage building.
+It was unclear whether there were injuries.

+Photographs posted to social media sites showed damage that included collapsed ceiling tiles at an Anchorage high school and buckled roads.
+One image showed a car stranded on an island of pavement, surrounded by cavernous cracks where the earthquake split the road.

 MORE: What to do if there's a tsunami watch or warning